 Many organizations struggle with log management because source types often use different formats.
 These include comma-separated or tab-separated text files, databases, Syslog, Simple Network Management Protocol (SNMP), Extensible Markup Language (XML), and binary files.
 This can make downloading and correlating information difficult since some formats may not align with others.

 WHAT IS LOG MANAGEMENT INFRASTRUCTURE?

 A log management infrastructure is the collection of all hardware, software, networks, and media that you use to generate, transmit, store, analyze, and dispose of log data.
-Although a wide variety of log management software exists, organizations typically choose either a syslog-based centralized logging software or a security information and event management software (SIEM) when creating a log management infrastructure.
+Although a wide variety of log management software exists, organizations typically choose either a Syslog-based centralized logging software or security information and event management software (SIEM) when creating a log management infrastructure.

 SYSLOG-BASED CENTRALIZED LOGGING SOFTWARE

 Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the reported issue.
 Many organizations utilize Syslog because it is cost-effective, often free, way of collecting data across multiple applications and systems.
 Syslog contains details of individual applications that make troubleshooting easier without impacting application performance.